Electronic Benefit Transfer (EBT) Cards

 Electronic Benefit Transfer (EBT) Cards are issued by the government primarily for use on groceries.
 Since EBT Cards have only one job, you don’t have to track these in your budget.
 However, if you do want to include these funds in your Groceries category, we recommend adding your EBT Card as an unlinked cash account.

-When new funds are added to your EBT Card, enter them as To be Budgeted and then assign those dollars to the Grocery category.
+- When new funds are added to your EBT Card, enter them as Ready to Assign.

 Purchased something else?